-This one is done mainly by scraping data from twitter or other forums with comment sections.
-Today a machine can say with a good accuracy, whether the picture that you have uploaded, is a cat or a dog.
+This one is done mainly by scraping data from Twitter or other forums with comment sections.
+Today a machine can say with good accuracy, whether the picture that you have uploaded is a cat or a dog.
 But, on election day, could a machine, say with even a moderate accuracy, which candidate is going to win, by analyzing the mood of people, by going through their tweets.
 It doesn’t even have to be a direct reference or the name of the candidate itself.
 Sentiment Recognition Algorithms sense hints and detect patterns that even go beyond your tweet itself.
 It can make deductions by using your location, or what phone you used to tweet.
-This is one branch of machine learning that would be rendered useless and all research would cease if not for web-scraping.
+This is one branch of machine learning that would be rendered useless and all research would cease if not for website scraping.
 Gone are the days when tweets would be grouped and logistic regression would be run based on the smileys found in it, or the hashtags following it.
-Even the difference between a passive and an active voice is sensed, and machines can make deductions about your personality and nature by going through your Facebook activity or your twitter feed.
+Even the difference between a passive and an active voice is sensed, and machines can make deductions about your personality and nature by going through your Facebook activity or your Twitter feed.

 SURF and SIFT were invented in 2006 and 2010 and continue to be the top algorithms used to find similarities between images.
 However, the race isn’t over.
 The hunt is on to find an algorithm, which will not just look at the pixels but will also have something to say from experience (the data that it has already gone through).
 Images are easily found and often come with tags, that help you obtain a labeled dataset in no time.
-So whether you are trying to write your first algorithm, to separate cats from dogs, or running an algorithm to differentiate between satellite images with forest fires and those without, you can easily get your data, if you scrape it off the web.
+So whether you are trying to write your first algorithm, to separate cats from dogs, or running an algorithm to differentiate between satellite images with forest fires and those without, you can easily get your data, if you crawl it off the web.
 The internet is by far the largest and almost inexhaustible storage of images.
 And when it comes to images, the more you train, the closer you get your machine to detect a pattern, that no human brain can deduce.

-Efficient data scraping algorithms have helped people scrape both indexed and unindexed pages to build large repositories of domain-specific data.
+Efficient data scraping algorithms have helped people crawl both indexed and unindexed pages to build large repositories of domain-specific data.
 Knowing well, that with limited resources, they cannot take on Google or Microsoft, they have decided to invest in domains they excel at, or have a lot of knowledge and first-hand information about, such as pharmaceutical drugs, or cooking recipes.
-These websites are a huge favorite among people who dabble in these specific domains and are bookmarked by thousands.
-The websites have a list of websites that they scrape to build up the search engine.
+These websites are a huge favourite among people who dabble in these specific domains and are bookmarked by thousands.
+The websites have a list of websites that they crawl to build up the search engine.
 Why do people prefer it over google or bing?
 Well, google or bing throws irrelevant results with the real ones (along with promoted sites), due to which people prefer going to these, with their domain-specific needs.

-Although research brings pictures of laboratories and apparatus and huge machine and wires and cables into our minds, most of the research today happens on laptops, and MacBooks.
+Although research brings pictures of laboratories and apparatus and huge machines and wires and cables into our minds, most of the research today happens on laptops, and MacBooks.
 Datasets aren’t always readily available, and even if they are, they aren’t exactly dependable.
-So most research these days depend on web-scraping.
+So most research these days depend on web scraping.
 Whether you are writing a thesis on modern art, or whether you’re trying to find all the latest research papers about reversing the effects of global warming, rather than manually googling and spending hours, you could write down the main topic and the keywords that are important and try scraping all articles that you can find, ordered by time and date.
 This would actually give you better results.